De Laval nozzle: Exhaust gas velocity

 As the gas enters a nozzle, it is moving at subsonic velocities.
-As the cross-sectional area contracts the gas is forced to accelerate until the axial velocity becomes sonic at the nozzle throat, where the cross-sectional area is the smallest.
-From the throat the cross-sectional area then increases, allowing the gas to expand and the axial velocity to become progressively more supersonic.
+As the cross-sectional area contracts, the gas is forced to accelerate until the axial velocity becomes sonic at the nozzle throat, where the cross-sectional area is the smallest.
+From there the throat the cross-sectional area then increases, allowing the gas to expand and the axial velocity to become progressively more supersonic.

 The linear velocity of the exiting exhaust gases can be calculated using the following equation:

 Some typical values of the exhaust gas velocity ve for rocket engines burning various propellants are: